Unicode character property: Decimal

+b. ^"Unicode Derived Numeric Types".
+Unicode Character Database.
+Unicode Consortium.
+2025-06-30.

 Hexadecimal digits

 Hexadecimal characters are those in the series with hexadecimal values 0123456789ABCDEF (sixteen characters, decimal value 0–15).
 The character property Hex_Digit is set to Yes when a character is in such a series:

 Forty-four characters are marked as Hex_Digit.
 The ones in the Basic Latin block are also marked as ASCII_Hex_Digit.

 Unicode has no separate characters for hexadecimal values.
 A consequence is, that when using regular characters it is not possible to determine whether hexadecimal value is intended, or even whether a value is intended at all.
 That should be determined at a higher level, e.g. by prepending 0x to a hexadecimal number or by context.
 The only feature is that Unicode can note that a sequence can or can not be a hexadecimal value.